frankvegadelgado/finlay/README.md

 ## The algorithm explanation:

-We detect triangles in a graph using a depth-first search (DFS) and a coloring scheme.
-During the DFS traversal, each visited node assigns unique, consecutive integer colors to its uncolored neighbors.
-A triangle exists if two adjacent nodes share two colored neighbors, and the colors assigned to these shared neighbors differ by exactly two.
+We detect triangles in a graph using a Breadth-First Search (BFS) and a coloring scheme.
+During the BFS traversal, each visited node assigns unique, consecutive integer colors to its uncolored neighbors.
+A triangle exists if two adjacent nodes share two colored neighbors, and the colors assigned to these shared neighbors are the same.

 ## Runtime Analysis:

-1. _Depth-First Search (DFS)_: A standard depth-first search (DFS) on a graph with $\mid V \mid$ vertices and $\mid E \mid$ edges has a time complexity of $O(\mid V \mid + \mid E \mid)$, where $\mid \ldots \mid$ represents the cardinality (e.g., $n = \mid V \mid$ and $m = \mid E \mid$).
+1. _Breadth-First Search (BFS)_: A standard Breadth-First Search (BFS) on a graph with $\mid V \mid$ vertices and $\mid E \mid$ edges has a time complexity of $O(\mid V \mid + \mid E \mid)$, where $\mid \ldots \mid$ represents the cardinality (e.g., $n = \mid V \mid$ and $m = \mid E \mid$).
 This is because in the worst case, we visit every vertex and explore every edge.
-2. _Coloring and Checking for Color Difference:_ In the Depth-First Search (DFS), each node performs either color assignment or a constant-time check of color differences with its neighbors.
-Because this operation is executed for every vertex during the DFS traversal, the overall computational complexity remains equivalent to the standard DFS algorithm's worst-case running time.
+2. _Coloring and Checking for Color Difference:_ In the Breadth-First Search (BFS), each node performs either color assignment or a constant-time check of color differences with its neighbors.
+Because this operation is executed for every vertex during the BFS traversal, the overall computational complexity remains equivalent to the standard BFS algorithm's worst-case running time.
-3. _Overall Runtime:_ The combined depth-first search, coloring, and checking process has a time complexity of $O(\mid V \mid + \mid E \mid)$.
+3. _Overall Runtime:_ The combined breadth-first search, coloring, and checking process has a time complexity of $O(\mid V \mid + \mid E \mid)$.

 # Compile and Environment